Records Maintenance and Release of Information

 Records Release Practice

-In most cases, if a student authorizes the release of their discipline record to a third party, the Office of Student Citizenship will send a one page letter summarizing any situations in which the student was found responsible for violating policy.
+In most cases, if a student authorizes the release of their discipline record to a third party, the Office of Student Conduct will send a one page letter summarizing any situations in which the student was found responsible for violating policy.
 Information is generally not released if the student was not found responsible for violaitng a policy.
 The information communicated in the letter is governed by the specific authorization, but released information typically includes the date of the incident, the violations for which the student was found responsible, sanctions assigned, and the completion status of those assignments.

 If you are considering authorizing a release of your discipline records, we encourage you to contact us.
 We can review the details of what, if any, information we will release from your specific record.
 Please note that we will require a written authorization from you before releasing your records; we have a